-The University of Georgia Turfgrass Team held its inaugural two-day Turfgrass Summit for golf course architects on June 22 in Griffin GA, and June 23 at their Tifton GA campus.
+The University of Georgia Turfgrass Team held its inaugural two-day Turfgrass Summit for golf course architects on June 22, 2010 in Griffin, Georgia, and June 23 at their Tifton, Georgia campus.

 According to Terry Hollifield, acting director of the Georgia Seed Development Commission, one of the event’s sponsors, “We’ve been thinking about this for several years and finally pulled the team together to make it happen.
 Nothing can take the place of talking to folks face to face.
 We had an opportunity to put our program’s best foot forward, and more importantly, we got to listen.
 We got to hear what these successful architects and designers are facing out there in the trenches and where they think we need to be headed with our turfgrass breeding programs. ”